Workshops – Versal SoC

 Target Audience

-Hardware developers and system architects — whether migrating from existing AMD Xilinx devices or starting out with the Versal ACAP devices
+Hardware developers and system architects — either migrating from existing AMD Xilinx devices or starting out with the Versal Adaptive SoC devices.

 Description

-This workshop introduces the Versal® ACAP network on chip (NoC) to users familiar with other SoC architectures.
-Besides providing an overview of the major components in the Versal ACAP device, the workshop provides a close examination of how the NoC is used to efficiently move data within the device.
+This workshop introduces the Versal® Adaptive SoC network on chip (NoC) to users familiar with other SoC architectures.
+Besides providing an overview of the major components in the Versal SoC device, the workshop provides a close examination of how the NoC is used to efficiently move data within the device.

 The emphasis is on:

-• Enumerating the major components comprising the NoC architecture in the Versal ACAP
+• Enumerating the major components comprising the NoC architecture in the Versal SoC

 • Implementing a basic design using the NoC